What is a credit score?

 How do I check my credit score for free?

-These statutory reports offer a snapshot of your credit history, and don’t include a credit score.
+You now have a legal right to access your credit report for free from any credit reference agency.
+These statutory reports offer a snapshot of your credit history and don’t include a credit score.

 But the three main credit reference agencies all offer more comprehensive services for a monthly fee.

 These provide unlimited access to your credit report, plus extra features, such as a score and alerts when major changes are made to your report.

 However, it's now possible to access both your credit report and score without having to pay for a subscription.

 How to get your Experian credit score for free

 The largest credit reference agency offers new customers a free 30-day trial of its CreditExpert service, which gives you access to your credit report, score, and email alerts about any changes on your file.